-At the Injured Workers' Legal Center, located in Brunswick, Maine with meetings upon request in Portland, Maine, our Longshore and Harbor workers' compensation attorneys vigorously represent longshore, shipyard, and harbor-waterfront workers in Maine who are seeking workers' compensation relief through the Longshore and Harbor Workers' Compensation Act (LHWCA).
+At the Injured Workers' Legal Center, located in Brunswick, Maine with meetings upon request in Portland, Maine, our longshore and harbor workers' compensation attorneys vigorously represent longshore, shipyard, and harbor-waterfront workers in Maine who are seeking workers' compensation relief through the Longshore and Harbor Workers' Compensation Act (LHWCA).

-Whether you sustained an injury in shipbuilding, dredging, pier/bulkhead repair or ship terminal work, Reben, Benjamin & March will fight to secure both medical care and lost wages under federal workers' compensation laws.
+Whether you sustained an injury in shipbuilding, dredging, pier/bulkhead repair or ship terminal work, the Injured Workers' Legal Center will fight to secure both medical care and lost wages under federal workers' compensation laws.
 Call 800-852-8554 to schedule a free telephone consultation to discuss your case.
 You may also contact us online.

-Voted "Best Lawyer In America"* In The Area Of Workers' Compensation
+Among "Best Lawyers In America"* In The Area Of Workers' Compensation

 We are recognized throughout Maine and across the nation for our knowledge and experience in workers' compensation law; attorney Charles March has been selected by his peers for inclusion in The Best Lawyers in America* in the area of workers' compensation since 2009.